-The Audit Committee of the Board of Directors has selected and appointed Ernst & Young LLP as our independent registered public accounting firm to audit our consolidated financial statements for the year ending June 30, 2014.
-Shatswell, MacLeod & Company, P.C. audited our consolidated financial statements for the fiscal years 2007 through 2012.
-Although ratification by Voting Shareholders is not required by law or by our By-laws, the Audit Committee believes that submission of its selection to Voting Shareholders is a matter of good corporate governance.
+The Audit Committee of the Board of Directors has selected and appointed Ernst & Young LLP as our independent registered public accounting firm to audit our consolidated financial statements for the year ending June 30, 2015.
+Although ratification by Voting Shareholders is not required by law or by our bylaws, the Audit Committee believes that submission of its selection to Voting Shareholders is a matter of good corporate governance.
 Even if the appointment is ratified, the Audit Committee, in its discretion, may select a different independent registered public accounting firm at any time if the Audit Committee believes that such a change would be in the best interests of Northeast.
 If our Voting Shareholders do not ratify the appointment of Ernst & Young LLP, the Audit Committee will take that fact into consideration, together with such other factors it deems relevant, in determining its next selection of independent auditors.